scalp42/logsmash/readme.md

 If not `vagrant up kibana_php es1 queue1` and `fab -P dev php q es`.

-From the main repo, download **[Logstash](https://logstash.objects.dreamhost.com/release/logstash-1.1.5-monolithic.jar)** to replicate a customer sending logs by passing a config file to it (located in `conf/logstash/`).
+From the main repo, download **[Logstash](https://logstash.objects.dreamhost.com/release/logstash-1.1.5-monolithic.jar)** to replicate a host sending logs by passing a config file to it (located in `conf/logstash/`).
 All the demo config files ship the logs from your laptop by default to generate some traffic.
 For mozilla example:

 	$> sudo java -jar logstash-1.1.5-monolithic.jar agent -f conf/logstash/mozilla.conf